 The Yankees had scheduled the opener as Joe DiMaggio Day.
 Joe wanted to cancel it, and not play, as he was sick with pneumonia.
 But he maintained the attitude he had when he was quoted as saying, "There might be somebody out there who's never seen me play before.
 He deserves my best."
 He came out, accepted the cheers and the gifts, and thanked the team, his teammates, and the fans, and closed with, "I'd like to thank the Good Lord for making me a Yankee."

 1. July 27, 1991.
 What's this, the Number 1 Yankee Clipper moment coming nearly 40 years after he played his last game?
-This will take some explaining.
+This will take some explaining, because it's personal.

-Biggest ovation of the day, even bigger than those for Joe, Mickey Mantle, and, in what turned out to be his first Old-Timers' Day back with the Yankees, Reggie Jackson.
+That was the biggest ovation of the day, even bigger than those for Joe himself, Mickey Mantle, and, in what turned out to be his 1st Old-Timers' Day back with the Yankees, Reggie Jackson.